OctopusDeploy/docs/docs/administration/high-availability/configure/auto-scaling-high-availability-nodes.md

 catch {
     Throw "Unable to find the tentacle at $url"
 }
 ```

-## Removing Nodes via a Scale In Event
+## Removing nodes with Scale-in events

 A scale-in event is when the auto-scaling technology decides it is time to delete the virtual machine via a schedule or a metric-based trigger.